wendyvosu/number-guessing-game/README.md

 Approach Taken
 -
--First, I wrote out the game in pseudocode to detail how I wanted the game to function.
+- First, I wrote out the game in pseudocode to detail how I wanted the game to function.
--Then, I decided to build the scripts necessary for the game to function.
+- Then, I decided to build the scripts necessary for the game to function.
 I built the scripts into each HTML page that required it.
--Finally, I added styles to the index and other HTML files.
+- Finally, I added styles to the index and other HTML files.

 Technical Details
 -